kokizzu/lexid/README.md

 ## Difference with XID

-- have locks, so by default can only utilize single core (unless using the object-oriented version to spawn multiple instance with different server/process/thread id)
+- have locks, so by default can only utilize single core (unless using the object-oriented version to spawn multiple instance with different server/process/thread `Identity`)
-- 256x more uniqueness generated id per sec guaranteed: 4 billion vs 16 million
+- 256x more max unique IDs per sec guaranteed: 4 billion vs 16 million
 - configurable (length, separator, server/process/thread identity, date offset)
 - EncodeCB63 (base64-variant) vs base32 (20% bigger)
 - defaults to string representation (12 to 17+N bytes) vs have 12-bytes binary representation (20 bytes for string representation)
-- server/process/thread id are optional
+- server/process/thread `Identity` are optional
 - can be offsetted (subtracted with certain value, eg. `2020-01-01 00:00:00`)